-1. The Cultural Environment Principle
+1. The Cultural Environment

-Management must provide an informed and supportive cultural environment that is suited to projecttype work to ensure that the project delivery team are able to work to the limits of their capacity.
+Management must provide an informed and supportive cultural environment that is suited to project-type work to ensure that the project delivery team are able to work to the maximum of their capacity.

-The ability of a project delivery team to produce results both effectively and efficiently is highly dependent upon the cultural environment.
+Explanation: The ability of a project delivery team to produce results both effectively and efficiently is highly dependent upon the cultural environment.
 This cultural environment encompasses both internal and external project relations and values.
 Internally, the management style of the team leader must be suited to the type of project and its phase in the project life span.
-Externally, the management of the organization in which the project takes place must be supportive, the project sufficiently resourced, and the environment must be free of obstacles.
+Externally, the management of the organization in which the project takes place must be supportive, the project sufficiently resourced, and the environment must be free of obstacles such as corporate edicts that are not supportive of project management.

-The resulting ambience is one that encourages and sustains teamwork and honesty and demonstrates that: $^{3}$
+Hence, the resulting ambience is one that encourages and sustains teamwork and honesty and demonstrates that:

-- 1. Everyone is clear on the project's ultimate goals and is working towards those same goals, whatever those might be. - 2.
-Everyone is clear and agrees on who the customer is - 3.
-Appropriate levels of skill or experience are available as needed, and - 4.
-Everyone wants the project to be a success.
+- a) Everyone is clear on the project's ultimate goals and is working towards those same goals, whatever those might be. - b) Everyone is clear and agrees on who the customer is. - c) Appropriate levels of skill or experience are available as needed, and - d) Everyone wants the project to be a success.

-2. The Project System Principle
+2. The Project System

-A well-managed project is a complex system in which the management process proceeds through an orderly timeframe that relies heavily on doing the right thing in the right way and at the right time.
+A well-managed project is a complex system in which the management processes proceed through a sequence that relies heavily on doing the right thing in the right way and at the right time.

-A well-managed project is one that is optimized for effectiveness in its planning phases but emphasizes efficiency in its implementation phases.
+Explanation: A well-managed project is one that is optimized for effectiveness in its planning phases but emphasizes efficiency in its implementation phases.
 Implementation includes the transfer of the product to the care, custody and control of the customer.
 In reality, the complex system referred to consists of an intricate collection of interacting balancing and non-balancing mental feedback processes, each with their own cause, effect and side effect patterns.
 This complicated, often random, arrangement is enough to defeat many minds.
 In other words, "an inability to see the forest for the trees" is a problem for many individuals.
 But for the project manager, "an ability to see the forest as well as the trees" is an imperative for running a successful project.

 Thus, project management is dominated by high levels of decision-making activities that absorb a considerable amount of effort since decisions on one part of the system can have significant repercussions on other parts of the system.
-This is why establishing and maintaining a robust and up-todate Business Case is an essential prerequisite for "doing the right thing in the right way and at the right time".
-We introduced the idea of a Business Case earlier in Part 1 of this paper under the heading Project Life Span.
+This is why establishing and maintaining a robust and up-to-date Business Case is an essential prerequisite for "doing the right thing in the right way and at the right time".

-3. The Strategy Principle
+3. The Project Strategy

-A strategy encompassing first planning then doing, in a focused set of sequential and progressive phases, must be in place.
+A strategy focused on planning before doing, encompassing a pre-determined set of sequential and progressive phases, must be in place.